Ocovert/Tutorial/Covert_Build.md

 # PC Building Tools
+_This is where our journey ends._
-_Everything I have taught you until now has lead to this moment, if you so choose._
+_Everything I have taught you up until now has lead to this moment, if you so choose._
 ***
-## _Consider these links the Holy Grail when Building or Buying a Computer._
+## _Use these links as a Guide when Building or Buying a Computer._
 ### For Buying (Full Bulids & Individual Components)
 * [Newegg](https://www.newegg.com "For Buying")
 * [Microcenter](https://www.microcenter.com "For Buying")